bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 |Hold                 | 10˚C        | Infinity     |

 *Note:* cycle count can be adjusted based on input.
 It is not recommended to go above this cycle count unless working on extremely low biomass samples.

+## Appendix 2: Optional Substitutions and Modifications

+**Buffer TB1**: This may be replaced by a 20 mM Tris pH 7.6, 20 mM MgCl2, 20% DMF solution.
+In this case the reaction volumes would be adjusted as this is a 2x tagmentation buffer. rather than a 5x buffer as supplied.
+To make 1 mL of home-made 2x tagmentation buffer, combine 20 µL 1M Tris-HCl pH 7.5 with 800 µL 25mM MgCl2 (can be stolen from Kappa PCR kits), and 200 µL DMF.

+**Buffer TSB**: This may be replaced by a 0.2% SDS solution.
+Can purchase molecular grade 10% SDS from Sigma (Cat 71736-100mL) and dilute 50x for working solution.
+This can be advantageous if using 1-well reservoirs for transfers.

+**Buffer BLT**: It is possible to dilute BLT in nuclease free water from 1:5 to 1:50.
+This may aid in throughput and increase fragment size a potential risk of reducing library complexity.

+**Buffer TWB**: This may be replaced by a TE-buffer with 10% PEG 8000 and 0.25M NaCl.
+To make resuspend 4g PEG 8000 and 0.58g NaCl in 40mL TE buffer.
+Filter with 0.22 µM filter.

+**Illumina Indexes:** Depending on desired throughput, it is possible to use co-lab indexes which are a shared resource allowing for up to 574 samples to be sequenced together.
+These indexes are based on the Illumina indexes.

+**Illumina Purification Beads**: These may in theory be replaced with any bead for magnetic capture of DNA; however, the size selection performance should be validated ahead of time.
+A recipe for home-made capture beads is available [here](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Protocols/Misc/DIY_SPRIBeads.md).

+**Bead Ratios:** The final output size of the library can be tuned here.
+The original protocol calls for a double-sided selection; however, we found that two left sided selections better suited our needs after scaling.
+If a right sided selection is required, it can be done after the fact on the pool.

+## Appendix 3: Integra programs

+-Under construction